juanri0s/sbt-sharding/README.md

 **How it works:**

 - **First run**: No artifact exists, uses complexity/round-robin algorithm
-- **Automatic timing**: Execution time is automatically detected from the test step (looks for steps with "test", "run", or "sbt" in the name, or uses the most recent completed step)
+- **Track execution time**: Use `date` command or `time` utility to track how long tests take
+- **Save per shard**: Each shard saves its execution time to the historical data file
+- **Merge shards**: After all shards complete, merge all shard-specific files into one artifact
-- **Data is saved**: Automatically saved to `historical-data-path` (averaged with existing data)
+- **Data is saved**: Execution times are averaged with existing data for the same test files
-- **Artifact uploaded**: Historical data is uploaded as an artifact for next run
-- **Next run**: Downloads artifact, loads historical data, and uses it to optimize shard distribution
+- **Next run**: Downloads merged artifact, loads historical data, and uses it to optimize shard distribution
 - **Continuous improvement**: Each run updates the data automatically, improving accuracy over time
 - **Balanced shards**: Over time, shards become balanced as slower tests are identified and distributed evenly